felix-zenk/onboardapis/README.md

 - ``journey-simple``: The API supplies simple journey information including the current station and the destination station.
 - ``journey``: The API supplies detailed journey information including all the stations and possibly connecting services.
 - ``full``: All of the above.
+- ``internet-access``: The API provides internet access to the user.